vega/vega-lite/CONTRIBUTING.md

 To contribute changes to the documentation, simply submit a pull request that changes the corresponding markdown files in `docs/`.

+Since we only publish the Github Pages when we release a new version, it might be slightly outdated compared to `master`.
+For development, you can run `npm run site` to serve the github page locally at [http://localhost:4000](http://localhost:4000).
+Open [http://localhost:4000/docs](http://localhost:4000/docs) to see the docs.

 # Development Guide

 ## Repository Setup